-In Breast Uplift with Implants also known as Breast Lift with Enlargement or, medically, as Augmented Mastopexy, excess skin is removed and implants are inserted in order to enhance, lift, reshape and firm your breasts, and hence produce a more youthful breast contour.
+In Breast Uplift with Implants also known as Breast Augmentation with Uplift or, medically, as Augmented Mastopexy, excess skin is removed and implants are inserted in order to enhance, lift, reshape and firm your breasts, and hence produce a more youthful breast contour.

 Why do breasts sag?

-- Loss of breast volume following weight loss
+- With loss of breast volume following weight loss

 Who is suitable for breast uplift with implants?

 - Women who consider their breasts to be both too small and sagging

 To see a larger number of before and after photos of some of Mr Rezai’s work, please refer to the gallery page: Breast Uplift with Implants Before and After

 What to consider at this stage

 It is important that before you see the surgeon, you consider what you are trying to achieve from your surgery.

 Breast volume and size are important considerations when planning a breast uplift with Implant procedure, especially when enough breast tissue is not present to achieve an aesthetically pleasing appearance, or you wish to have a fuller upper breast pole or to increase the size as well as lifting your breasts.